lrspeiser/sigmagravity/README.md

 ### 3.2 Milky Way Validation (Star-by-Star)

-**Updated December 2025:** We perform rigorous star-by-star validation using 28,368 disk stars from the Eilers-APOGEE-Gaia catalog, with full 6D kinematics (position + velocity) and proper asymmetric drift corrections.
+We perform star-by-star validation using 28,368 disk stars from the Eilers-APOGEE-Gaia catalog, with full 6D kinematics (position + velocity) and asymmetric drift corrections.

 **Data sources:**
 - Spectrophotometric distances from Eilers+ 2018